bdulac/bdulac.github.io/_posts/2014-10-28-web-components-polymer.md

 Web components are custom HTML tags. <b>How is the behavior and rendering of such elements defined ?</b>
 </p>
 <p>
-The components definition relies on another W3C recommendation, <a href="http://www.w3.org/TR/html-imports/">HTML imports</a>.
-Introduced as a new <a href="http://www.w3.org/TR/html5/links.html#linkTypes">link type</a>, <em>import</em>, the principle is simple.
+The components definition relies by convenience on another W3C recommendation, <a href="http://www.w3.org/TR/html-imports/">HTML imports</a>.
+Introduced as a new <a href="http://www.w3.org/TR/html5/links.html#linkTypes">link type</a> (<em>import</em>) the principle is simple.
 This allows to include an external resource into an HTML resource.
-The practice for Web components is to use an included resource to define the behavior of each custom element.
+The practice for Web components is to use an included resource defining the behavior of each custom element in order to allow reuse of that definition.
+Web components could of course be defined without imports but this would be of limited interest.
 </p>
 <p>
 One important point is in the naming of custom element.
 As explained in